Medicines

 The concomitant use in men of Minoxidil and the only other FDA approved drug for treating hair loss is often considered as there appears to be a synergy between these 2 medications.
 That is, they treat hair loss in a different but complementary way.

-Use in women
+Minoxidil Use in Women

 The early studies with Minoxidil were on balding men, but it appears that Minoxidil may actually be more effective in women.
 In fact, Minoxidil in its topical form is the only FDA approved medication for women with hair loss.